phptuts/basketballapp/README.md

 ## Challenge 54

 Create a game search bar that will have the type filter and search filter.
 Use the loader and useSearchParams to get the new page.

+## Challenge 55

+Whenever a user update a game I want you to send a web socket message with the game the user updated.
+Pass the web socket server object to the request via middleware.
+Delete all the code we put into the home endpoint and delete the on message code as well.

+## Challenge 56

+Using this [webpage](https://javascript.info/websocket) and useContext connect the frontend to web sockets.
+Your provider for the the context should be wrapped around the AuthProvider.
+You will want to update the game and the game component so that that game search results and the individual game page changes when you update the game.